FLYERS-BRUINS' SERIES HISTORY: Current and Miscellaneous:

 May 1, 1977: In Game 4, Gerry Cheevers made 21 saves and Jean scored the GWG in the second period of Boston's 3-0 win.
 Don Marcotte scored twice in the third period (14:05 and an ENG).
 After the game, Bruins' organist John Kiley taunted the Flyers with a rendition of "God Bless America."

 October 6, 1977 -- In an exhibition game won by the Flyers 6-2 in Philly, author George Plimpton participated in a special five-minute session in order to pen a first-hand account of pro hockey for a book titled Open Net.
-However, the game was highlighted by a bout between Wayne Cashman and Paul Holmgren, started when Cashman and Jimmy Watson each got match and fighting penalties due to a spearing/stick battle; Holmgren was tossed as third man in, 4:56 into the second period.
-As play continued, Holmgren, who suffered a serious eye injury in the minors, felt Cashman was trying to gouge him during the fight.
-The two met in the hallway by the locker rooms where Cashman picked up a stick and swung it at Holmgren.
-This altercation led to both benches emptying during the game to behind the stands where the fight was ongoing and out of view of the bewildered crowd.
-Plimpton was giving a speech in the Ovations club at the Spectrum as the fights were ongoing.
-Workers eventually installed an iron gate that separated the visiting locker room from the home locker room; it is often referred to as the Holmgren-Cashman gate.
-At the 8:06 mark in the second period, another battle erupted after Terry O'Reilly cross-checked Orest Kindrachuk; the result of this clash was that only eight Boston players and nine Philly players survived after multiple game misconducts were issued.
-Prior to the game, during Plimpton's moment in the hockey spotlight, Milbury purposely tossed his stick at Reggie Leach during a breakaway in order for Plimpton to face a penalty shot; Leach, in a half-hearted attempt, was stopped.
-Kindrachuk scored on Plimpton with the Flyers' first shot.
+Reggie Leach scored a hat trick in Philly's 6-2 home win which featured 17 game-misconducts, 311 PIMs, 55 penalties and four suspensions (Paul Holmgren 3 games, Wayne Cashman 3 games, Jim Watson 2 games and Mel Bridgman 1 game).
+Cashman and Watson each got match and fighting penalties due to a spearing/stick battle which led to an ejection of Holmgren as third man.
+As on-ice play continued, Holmgren felt Cashman tried to gouge him during the fight and confronted the Bruin in a corridor near the dressing rooms.
+Cashman picked up a stick and swung it at Holmgren which led to both teams leaving the ice surface and out of view of the bewildered crowd.
+Workers eventually installed an iron gate that separated the visiting locker room from the home locker room; it is often referred to as the Holmgren-Cashman Gate.
+Plimpton was unaware of the fun since he was delivering a speech in the Spectrum's Ovations Club.
+In the second period, another battle erupted after Terry O'Reilly cross-checked Orest Kindrachuk.
+During the scheduled 5-minute scrimmage involving Plimpton, Kindrachuk scored with the Flyers' first shot then later Milbury purposely tossed his stick at Leach during a breakaway so the writer/goalie could face a penalty shot.
+Leach, in a half-hearted attempt, was stopped.
 In the real game, two first period tripping penalties to Gerry Cheevers led to PPGs by Holmgren and Bob Dailey.

-February 28, 1978 -- Rick MacLeish scored with 24 seconds remaining in a 4-4 tie in Boston.
+February 28, 1978 -- Rick MacLeish's backhander with 0:24 left lifted the Flyers to a 4-4 tie in Boston.
 Each team scored three third period goals.
 Dave Hoyda and John Wensink hooked up in a good fight.
+Asked if he was disappointed, Boston coach Don Cherry said "I don't care if its home or away.
+The Flyers aren't a humpty dumpty team."

 May 2, 1978: In Game 1 of the Semis at Boston, Rick Middleton's 10-footer from the slot eluded Bernie Parent for the GWG 1:43 into OT and sparked Boston to a 3-2 win.
 Gerry Cheevers (21 saves) and Jean Ratelle (1-2-3) helped Boston.
 Bobby Clarke (1-1-2) tied the game in the third period.
 Terry O'Reilly fought Mel Bridgman ( http://www.youtube.com/watch?v=_kZpWzHrEts ) and Rick Lapointe in the contest.